hygieia/hygieia/pages/hygieia/setup.md

 Hygieia uses Spring Boot to package the components as an executable JAR file with dependencies.

+** Note:
+The collectors are being migrated to their own repositories.
+Please see Module breakout section of [Hygieia-2019-Roadmap-(draft,-work-in-progress)](https://github.com/Hygieia/Hygieia/wiki/Hygieia-2019-Roadmap-(draft,-work-in-progress)) for the latest information on the repositories.
+Documentation will be updated after the migration is complete.

 To configure Hygieia, execute the following steps:

 *	**Step 1: Run Maven Build**